Emmi-AI/Emmi-Wing/README.md

 The `inspect_data.py` script also supports setting different datasplits (`all`, `scans`, `scans_reduced`).
 By default it is set to `scans_reduced` which corresponds to the data in the huggingface repo.

+The datasplits specified in `datasplits.py` are the ones used for the experiments in the paper and can be reproduced by executing the following command

+    python create_splits.py

 ## OpenFOAM Template Setup

 The simulation files are located in the `Template` directory.
 To prepare the case for execution, follow the steps below to import the geometry and configure the flow parameters.